 Books that read you: a Satanic inversion, indeed.
 They will weaponise even the books against us.
 Already have, in all likelihood.
 These programmes have probably been running for years.
 We thought the problem with electronic libraries was that texts could so easily be suppressed or altered, and that is true.
 But it’s worse than that.
 Books will be, or have been, incorporated into the Panopticon.
 Why burn books, when you can turn them into spies, hacking the human mind?
 It’s all SIGINT from now on — HUMINT is a dying trade.
 Like so much else — government, police, teachers, doctors, soldiers, spies — we’re not going to need it, once the bio-digital convergence is complete, and your responses to every word reduced to data to be sold and used — and used against you.
 Thoughtcrime.
 Facecrime.
 Precrime.
 Best to stick to the books that Amazon recommends, then.
 After all, the algorithm ‘knows you better than you know yourself.’

 But how can this be?
 The verb ‘to know’ requires a ‘knower’, and ‘knowing’ requires consciousness.
 Computers compute, they do not know.
 Waze doesn’t ‘know’ which way to go, and Google doesn’t ‘know’ you: data doesn’t deal in the qualia, only the quanta.
 It doesn’t know how anything feels; it doesn’t know the meeting of minds, writer to reader, outside time.
-The soulless machine doesn’t ‘know’ you any more than a chess engine ‘plays’ chess.
+A machine can’t ‘know’ you any more than a chess engine ‘plays’ chess.

 Books that ‘read’ you.
 Books that spy on you.
 Books that sell you out.
 To quote de Sade, again: — ‘All freedom shall go by the board, that of the press, that of worship, that simply of thought shall be severely forbidden and ruthlessly repressed; one must beware of enlightening the people or of lifting away its irons when your aim is to rule it.’
 (Juliette, de Sade, 1797-1801)